 Uddami Computer Training Center provides free computer access and practical skill training to help fill this gap.

 The computer center has evolved into an inclusive place where everyone is welcome – no distinction is made based on religion, color, gender, ability or disability.

-This is a place where students respect teachers not from the “guru” tradition but for their knowledge and fairness.
-Where both students and teachers aren’t afraid to say “I don’t know” because this is the first step to learning.
+This is a place where students respect teachers not from the “guru” tradition but for their knowledge and fairmindedness.
+Where both students and teachers aren’t afraid to say “I don’t know” because they agree this is the first step to learning.
 Where students are encouraged to think, question and dream.

 Uddami’s philosophy is that every individual deserves the chance to reach their full potential.

 It’s not only computer skill it’s about behavior – how they treated us it’s wonderful, [there’s] not such a word that expresses my feeling…

 I got information about Uddami from my father.
 Here is a place for the poor boys and girls to get a chance, where they can learn computer without investing a lot of money.
 Teachers are very helpful and careful.
 They always try to make us do better so we can make a better future.
 From there I can know that computers make our life interesting.

 I am very very much appreciate about Uddami, what they have done totally changed my life.
 If they didn’t give the job and computer skill I would have not [be] here where I am now.